 If an individual possesses less than 50 grams of marijuana on school property or within 1,000 feet of any property that is used for school purposes, that person will be required to perform at least 100 hours of community service in addition to the standard penalties for possession of marijuana.

 I was charged with possession of marijuana when there was marijuana nearby, but not actually in my possession.
 Can I really be charged for this?

 Unfortunately the answer to this question is yes.
 In New Jersey, a person is not required to have marijuana on their person in order to be charged with possession.
 There is such a thing known as constructive possession in which a person is deemed to have possession if he had knowledge of the presence of marijuana and the intent to exercise physical control over it.
-The criminal defense lawyer at the offices of Palumbo & Renaud is excellent at proving that constructive possession did not result because there was either no knowledge on behalf of the defendant or no intent to utilize the marijuana.
+The criminal defense lawyer at The Law Offices of Anthony N. Palumbo is excellent at proving that constructive possession did not result because there was either no knowledge on behalf of the defendant or no intent to utilize the marijuana.